Glenfarclas Cross Country Handicap Chase Preview, Tips, Runners & Trends (November Meeting)

 • Kayf Tara (0 Wins from 5 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Urgent De Gregaine in 2016, winning for Emmanuel Clayeux at odds of 50/1 under the guidance of Felix De Giles.
-Looking at the runners at the head of the market over the last 20 renewals, there have been 7 winning favourites in the race.
-Ahead of the 2025 Glenfarclas Cross Country Handicap Chase, why not head over to the best racing tipster page to see what the tipsters are backing today?
+Looking at the runners at the head of the market over the last 20 renewals, there have been 6 winning favourites in the race.
+Before placing your bet on the 2026 Glenfarclas Cross Country Handicap Chase, head over to see which runners the best racing tipsters are tipping today.

 Route to the Glenfarclas Cross Country Handicap Chase